- Technical Support

-F(ab') 2 fragments of antibodies are generated by pepsin digestion of whole IgG antibodies to remove most of the Fc region while leaving intact some of the hinge region.
-F(ab')2 fragments have two antigen-binding Fab portions linked together by disulfide bonds, and therefore are divalent (Figure 1).
-The average molecular weight is about 110 kDa.
-They are used for specific applications, such as to avoid binding of antibodies to live cells with Fc receptors or to Protein A or Protein G.
+F(ab')2 fragment antibodies are generated by pepsin digestion of whole IgG antibodies to remove most of the Fc fragment while leaving some of the hinge region intact.
+F(ab')2 fragments have two antigen-binding (Fab) regions linked by disulfide bonds, making them divalent.
+The average molecular weight is approximately 110 kDa.
+They are used in specific applications, such as avoiding recognition of secondary antibodies by Fc receptors on live cells, or to Protein A or Protein G

-However, binding of primary antibodies to Fc receptors also may occur if they are whole IgG antibodies, creating background regardless of the form of the secondary antibody.
-To block whole IgG primary and secondary antibodies from binding to Fc receptors, incubate cells in buffer containing 5% normal serum from the host species of the secondary antibody.
+Binding of primary antibodies to Fc receptors also may occur if they are whole IgG antibodies, creating background regardless of the secondary antibody format.
+To block whole IgG primary and secondary antibodies from binding to Fc receptors, incubate cells in buffer containing 5% normal serum from the host species of the labeled secondary antibody.
 To prevent capping, endocytosis, and regeneration of Fc receptors on living cells, incubate at 4°C in buffer containing 5% normal serum with sodium azide added to inhibit metabolism.

 We also have a limited inventory of DyLight™ 488 / 549 / 594 / 647, Cy™2, Cy™5, and Texas Red® conjugated secondary antibodies.